DietSodaSoft/yail/README.md

 ### The Models.

-The Infusionsoft APIs vend data about real-world things: contacts, opportunities, tasks, appointments, etc.  Wouldn't it be nice if my application can think about these real-world things and not bags key/value pairs?
+The Infusionsoft APIs vend data about real-world things: contacts, opportunities, tasks, appointments, etc.  Wouldn't it be nice if my application can think about these real-world things and not bags of key/value pairs?
 That's what a model is, in case you've never written any code in your entire life.